huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 10-13 - I worked on 3d printing and laser cutting.
 I printed a snake, and then while it was printing reviewed my project for any missing materials.

-10-15 - Began preliminary CAD planning for robotic arm components.
-Considered joint layout, range of motion, and modular design for 3D printing.

-10-22 - Planned Arduino control approach and basic servo wiring layout.
-Researched motion control strategies and safety considerations.

-10-29 - Prepared for initial prototyping and identified required materials and print settings.
-Reviewed design assumptions and noted areas for iteration.

-11-6 - Reviewed project requirements and accessibility goals for users with limited mobility.
-Refined ideas for how the robotic arm would approach and deliver a cup safely.

-11-7 - Continued research on self-balancing cup holder mechanisms.
-Looked into passive vs. active stabilization approaches.

-11-8 - Sketched alternative cup holder and arm joint concepts.
-Considered how center of gravity affects spill prevention.
+### Daily Journal Entries

+**10-13**
+Worked on general fabrication prep by using the laser cutter and 3D printer.
+While working, I reviewed my wooden scoreboard project plan and checked for any missing materials or tools that might be needed later.

+**10-15**
+Began early planning for the scoreboard design.
+Thought through overall layout, size, and how scores would be displayed.
+Considered how electronics could fit cleanly inside a wooden structure.

+**10-22**
+Researched possible electronic components for the scoreboard, including LED displays and basic wiring layouts.
+Looked into how scores could be updated manually or through simple code.

+**10-29**
+Reviewed material needs and potential build steps.
+Identified wood thickness, finishing materials, and basic electronics requirements.
+Noted areas of the design that may need to change once fabrication begins.

+**11-6**
+Reviewed project requirements and focused on visibility and readability of the scoreboard.
+Considered how far away scores should be readable and how placement would affect viewing.

+**11-7**
+Researched different methods for displaying numbers on a scoreboard, including LED digit modules and light strips.
+Compared options based on simplicity and reliability.

+**11-8**
+Sketched different scoreboard layout ideas, including placement of scores, labels, and electronics access panels.
+Considered how internal spacing would affect wiring and maintenance.

+**11-13**
-11-13 - Began outlining the mechanical structure of the robotic arm.
-Considered joint count, arm reach, and mounting options.
+Started outlining the physical structure of the scoreboard.
+Considered frame construction, mounting or stand options, and how to keep the scoreboard stable while remaining portable.

-11-14 - Researched Arduino-compatible servo control methods.
-Reviewed example Arduino servo projects for reference.

-11-18 - Compared different servo motor torque ratings and sizes.
-Evaluated tradeoffs between strength, precision, and cost.
+**11-14**
+Looked into basic Raspberry Pi and Arduino control options for driving LED displays.
+Reviewed example projects to understand how scores could be updated through code.

+**11-18**
+Compared different LED modules and power supply options.
+Evaluated brightness, power requirements, and cost to determine the best fit for the project.

+**12-8**
-12-8 - Reviewed overall system design and identified components needing further refinement.
-Updated project documentation to reflect current progress.
+Reviewed the overall scoreboard concept and identified areas that still needed refinement, especially related to electronics placement and wiring paths.
+Updated documentation to reflect current progress.

+**12-10**
-12-10 - Planned next steps for CAD modeling and prototyping.
-Organized research notes and reference materials.
+Planned next steps for coding and testing the display logic.
+Organized research notes and examples to prepare for writing and testing code.

+**12-13**
-12-13 - Continued refining design ideas for the self-balancing cup holder.
-Considered how the cup holder will interface with the arm.
+Continued refining ideas for how final scores would be displayed clearly and consistently.
+Considered how the user would interact with the scoreboard to update scores.

+**12-14**
-12-14 - Reviewed safety considerations related to user interaction and motion limits.
-Noted potential improvements to reduce spill risk.
+Reviewed safety considerations related to electrical components and wood construction.
+Noted areas where edges should be rounded and electronics enclosed.

-12-16-2025
+**12-16-2025**
-Prepared for upcoming fabrication and electronics work.
-Finalized short-term goals for continuing development of the project.
+Prepared for upcoming coding, electronics testing, and fabrication.
+Finalized short-term goals for completing the scoreboard and moving into the build phase.

 ### Description of final project choice, why chosen, and what successful project would do